pyrus-code/Simple-Media-Converter/README.md

 -   **Versatile Conversion:**
     -   **Audio Mode:** Convert video or audio files to a wide range of audio formats (`mp3`, `wav`, `aac`, `flac`, etc.).
     -   **Video Mode:** Convert videos between popular formats (`mp4`, `mkv`, `mov`, `webm`, etc.), with options to change codecs, resolution, and FPS.
+    -   **Extract Audio:** Easily pull the audio track from any video file and save it in your desired audio format.
 -   **Join Multiple Files:** Combine several audio or video files into a single output file.
 The order can be easily rearranged using drag-and-drop.
 -   **Intuitive Interface:**
     -   Clean, modern, and themeable interface (Light, Dark, and Black themes).